Urgent Telephone Weekends : 01233 331111

 Purpose

 The purpose of this guide is to set out our approach to delivering a clear, target-driven process for determining all non-major types of planning application.
-This approach reflects the changing Government approach to performance targets and the move to reduce the time period of the Planning Guarantee to 16 weeks and the potential ending of the reliance on Extensions of Time to statutory decision-making periods as a measure of performance, as well as enabling the Development Management service to reach a sustainable position where the full re-introduction of a pre-application advice service can be implemented.
+This approach reflects the changing Government approach to performance targets and the reduction in the Planning Guarantee period to 16 weeks and acknowledges the potential move towards ending the reliance on Extensions of Time to statutory decision-making periods in meeting performance targets, as well as enabling the Development Management service to reach a sustainable position where the full re-introduction of a pre-application advice service can be implemented.

 It is understood that this may represent a change in the way some non-major applications have been treated by the Council in recent years and a transition period will be applied for cases that have been with the Council for some time.
 Case officers and managers will consider each of these individually but with the objective of reaching a decision as soon as reasonably practical.